top of page

 • Slow – MFR is a very deliberate treatment, following specific routes through your body.

-You might find it helpful to read some of our patient testimonials, which shows how we approach massage therapy in general.
+You might find it helpful to read some of our patient testimonials, which show how we approach massage therapy in general.

 Who is MFR for?

-Simply, MFR can be for everyone.
+Simply put, MFR can work for everyone.
 It depends on what we’re trying to achieve – less pain here, more flexibility there – but it’s a really common technique.

 However, before any course of massage therapy with us, please speak to your doctor first and get their permission if you: